Marcus Loew: Life and career

 In 1920, Loew purchased Metro Pictures Corporation.
 A few years later, he acquired a controlling interest in the financially troubled Goldwyn Picture Corporation which at that point was controlled by theater impresario Lee Shubert.
 Goldwyn Pictures owned the "Leo the Lion" trademark and studio property in Culver City, California.
 But without its founder Samuel Goldwyn, the Goldwyn studio lacked strong management.
 With Loew's vice president Nicholas Schenck needed in New York City to help manage the large East Coast movie theater operations, Loew had to find a qualified executive to take charge of this new Los Angeles entity.

 Loew recalled meeting a film producer named Louis B. Mayer who had been operating a successful, modest studio in east Los Angeles.
 Mayer had been making low budget melodramas for a number of years, marketing them primarily to women.
 Since he rented most of his equipment and hired most of his stars on a per-picture basis, Loew wasn't after Mayer's brick and mortar business; he wanted Mayer and his Chief of Production, the former Universal Pictures executive, Irving Thalberg.
 Nicholas Schenck was dispatched to finalize the deal that ultimately resulted in the formation of Metro-Goldwyn Pictures in April 1924 with Mayer as the studio head and Thalberg chief of production.

 Mayer's company folded into Metro Goldwyn with two notable additions: Mayer Pictures' contracts with key directors such as Fred Niblo and John M. Stahl, and up-and-coming actress Norma Shearer, later married to Thalberg.
 Mayer would eventually be rewarded by having his name added to the company.
 Loews Inc. would act as MGM's financier and retain controlling interest for decades.

-Though MGM was immediately successful, Loew died in 1927 of a heart attack at the age of 57 at his country home in Glen Cove, New York.
+Loew died in 1927 of a heart attack at the age of 57 at his country home in Glen Cove, New York.
 Reporting his death, Variety called him "the most beloved man of all show business of all time".
 He was interred in the Maimonides Cemetery in Brooklyn.
+He left only one public gift in his will which was to Midtown Hospital.

 For his very significant contribution to the development of the motion picture industry, Marcus Loew has a star on the Hollywood Walk of Fame at 1617 Vine Street.